sourcegraph/about/content/blogposts/2022/new-search-ranking.md

 What’s the equivalent knowledge graph in code search?
 Why, that would be the Source Graph, of course.
 Yep, that’s right.
 In order to compute ranking on code, you run it on the source graph.

 That source graph is not a simple matter to create.
-We did it with our code intelligence data, which scales up to the world’s largest code bases.
+We did it with our code intelligence data, which scales up to the world’s largest codebases.

 This makes ranking our very first major victory for Sourcegraph’s Code Intelligence Platform.